meteryam/straightjacket/README.md

 (type system)

-Straightjacket has five built-in data types:
+Straightjacket's built-in data types are arranged in a conceptual hierarchy:

 - list
 - struct
+- array
+- primitive
+- number
+- float
 - int
-- float
-- number

-Every variable is either a list or a struct, and every element of a list or struct is either an int or a float.
-Integers and floats also have variations to account for different widths (eg int8, int32, etc) and to support unsigned integers (eg int32+).
-The type "number" is reserved for the arguments and local variables of generic functions, which can then be applied to either ints or floats.
+Lists generalize structs, which generalize arrays, which generalize primitives, which generalize numbers, which generalize floats, which generalize ints.

+"Primitive" is a property of custom types that tells the compiler that the usual arithmetic operators do not apply to those types.
+The type "number" can only be used in functions, which allows them to handle different numeric types.
+Floats and ints can be mixed to produce floats, but arithmetic between ints can only produce ints.

-Lists and structs that contain lists are stored on the heap, and are automatically reclaimed when they go out of scope.
+Lists are stored on the heap, and are automatically reclaimed when they go out of scope.
 A function's local variables only go out of scope when it returns a value.
-All other structs go on the stack.
+Structs always go onto the stack.
 These choices ensure that all variables are eliminated when they go out of scope, thus preventing many types of memory leaks.

 (declaring variables)

-declare (export) (const) struct structName : typename [= value][, typename[.const] [= value]]

-declare (export) (const) list : listName [= { 1, 2[, listName] }]

-(circular lists)

 (declaring functions)